Boryslav Bereza

-Boryslav Yukhymovych Blacher-Bereza (Борислав Юхимович Береза; born 13 June 1974) is a former member of the Ukrainian parliament and a former spokesperson for Right Sector (2014).
+Boryslav Yukhymovych Bereza (Борислав Юхимович Береза; born 13 June 1974) is a former member of the Ukrainian parliament and a former spokesperson for Right Sector (2014).
 In the 2019 Ukrainian parliamentary election he lost reelection as an independent candidate in a single-seat constituency.

 Biography

 Bereza was born on 13 June 1974 in Kyiv.
 He claims he is a graduate of the Kyiv National Economic University, but the university claims that this is not the case.

 In 1991, after the fall of the Soviet Union, he moved to Israel, where he lived until 1993.
 He identifies himself as a Jew and a Cohen but not an ethnic Ukrainian.

 Upon his return to Ukraine, Bereza was a Russian book dealer and publisher and eventually created his own small literary society.
 At the same time he also worked as a television host for the First National Channel as well as a radio host at the Prosto Radio (Simply Radio).

-On March 2, 2009, in Troieshchyna, while driving a vehicle, Bereza hit two pedestrians, but escaped responsibility by changing his surname from Blyakher-Bereza to Bereza.
-Despite the fact that the legislation of Ukraine does not allow changing the data of those under investigation.
+On 2 March 2009, in Troieshchyna, while driving a vehicle, Bereza hit two pedestrians, but escaped responsibility by changing his surname from Bliakher-Bereza to Bereza.
+This was done despite the fact that the legislation of Ukraine does not allow changing the data of those under investigation.

 From February to December 2014, Bereza served as a spokesperson for the political party Right Sector, while not officially being a member of it.
 He participated in some events of the Euromaidan.

 In the fall of 2014 Bereza participated in the Ukrainian parliamentary election running as an independent candidate and winning at the 213th electoral district in Kyiv's Desnianskyi District with 29.44% of the votes.
 Runner up in the district Anatoli Karpenko gained 22.51% of the votes.
 After the elections, already as a People's Deputy of Ukraine he announced the creation of an inter-factional parliamentary group titled "Ukrop" (a portmanteau for the Ukrainian opposition).
-In parliament he joined the inter-factional group Ukrop.
+In the Verkhovna Rada (Ukrainian parliament) he joined the inter-factional group UKROP.

 In April 2015, the Ukrainian media reported on the scandal between Bereza and the deputy from the Radical Party Ihor Mosiychuk.